troughton/troughton.github.io/portfolio.md

 ## Biography

-I'm Thomas Roughton, a programmer, dabbling designer, hobbyist musician, photographer, and musical theatre enthusiast.
+I'm Thomas Roughton, a programmer, dabbling designer, hobbyist musician and photographer, and musical theatre enthusiast.
 I'm based in Wellington, New Zealand, and you can hire me for game, graphics, or engine work.
 I can work on-site in Wellington or remotely, and can adapt to a wide range of development practices and tech stacks.

 I specialise in computer graphics and real-time rendering, where I've contributed techniques such as [progressive least squares encoding](/rendering/irradiance-caching/spherical-gaussians/2018/09/21/spherical-gaussians).
 I have expert experience with the Metal rendering API, have experience with OpenGL, and have also written a Vulkan backend for [my render-graph based rendering framework](https://github.com/troughton/SwiftFrameGraph).